ChrisPytel/lighthouse-web-notes/README.md

 ```js
 let studentFirstName = "Chris";
 ```
-You can build a string with variables inserted between
+You can build a string with variables inserted between, this is called concatenation.
+Example:
 ```js
 let customerName = "Chris";
 let welcomeMessage = "Hello nice to meet you " +customerName".
 It's a nice day today.";